Ruins of Adventure

 |Level||Open Locks||Find/Remove Traps||Move Silently||Hide in Shadows||Climb Walls|

 There may Lone Wolves who have followed a different path from that of Ajathar Bluehand.
 With the DM’s approval, players may select a different school of magic from which to draw their spells.
 These variant Lone Wolves have the abilities indicated below.
 They do not gain the bonus on saving throws against illusions or the ability to dispel illusions indicated above.
-Lone Wolves who do not cast Illusions do not gain the bonus non-weapon proficiency in Reading/Writing (Rauthlek) indicated above.
+Lone Wolves who do not cast Illusions do not gain the bonus non-weapon proficiency in Secret Languages (Rauthlek) indicated above.

 - Must take the Path of the Smuggler as his first path.